sjtalkar/milestone2_waterwells_deepnote/doc/assets/population.md

 The `PopulationDataset` class in the `/lib/population.py` custom library is designed to load pre-packaged total population dataset from and the Tracts geospatial dataset from the local `/assets/inputs/population/` folder.
 If files are not found, the data are automatically downloaded.
-As the Census Bureau API requires an API key, the total population from [a dedicated Github repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide some prepackaged datasets.
+As the Census Bureau API requires an API key, the total population from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide some prepackaged datasets.
 The Census Bureau's 2019 TIGER/Line Shapefiles dataset is downloaded directly from the [census bureau website](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).